fbpx

 Written by Karen Carps

 Ok, it’s true confession time.
-A few summers ago, I received a speeding ticket… my first one since the late nineties.
+A while ago, I received a speeding ticket… my first one since the late nineties.
 Since it had been so long since I got one, I went to court and the judge assigned driving school.
 We won’t talk about how excited I was to sit all day in driving school in December at 8 months pregnant.
 That’s another post for another day.
-Now, what does this have to do with website usability?
+What does this have to do with website usability, you ask?
 Keep reading, and I’ll make it clear.

 Trying to Find Answers Online

-I just wanted to have the whole business over and done, so I talked to some friends who had a bit more experience in the area.
-After a couple of friends told me online school proved a huge pain, I decided not to complete the course online.
+Like most who’ve had a traffic ticket, I just wanted to have the whole business over and done.
+I talked to some friends who had a bit more experience in the area.
+After a couple of friends told me online school proved a huge pain, I decided to do driving school in person and not online.
 They recommended that I just go, spend the day, and have the whole thing behind me.
 Like any tech nerd, I took to the web to find a driving school that was both convenient and reasonably priced.
-I found the website usability (or lack thereof) appaling for most of the sites I visited.
+I found the website usability (or lack thereof) absolutely appalling for most of the sites I visited.

 The Results